trimstray/nginx-admins-handbook/doc/RULES.md

   > Use OpenSSL's `speed` command to benchmark the two types and compare results, e.g. `openssl speed rsa2048 rsa4096` or `openssl speed rsa`.
 Remember, however, in OpenSSL speed tests you see difference on block cipher speed, while in real life most CPU time is spent on asymmetric algorithms during SSL handshake.
 On the other hand, modern processors are capable of executing at least 1k of RSA 1024-bit signs per second on a single core, so this isn't usually an issue.

-  > Use of alternative solution: [ECC Certificate Signing Request (CSR)](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) - `ECDSA` certificates (are recommended over `RSA` certificates because offers same level of security with smaller key sizes) contain an `ECC` public key. `ECC` keys are better than `RSA & DSA` keys in that the `ECC` algorithm is harder to break.
+  > Use of alternative solution: `ECC` keys (see [Elliptic Curve Cryptography Explained](https://fangpenlin.com/posts/2019/10/07/elliptic-curve-cryptography-explained/) and [ECC Certificate Signing Request (CSR)](https://www.digitalocean.com/community/tutorials/how-to-create-an-ecc-certificate-on-nginx-for-debian-8)). `ECDSA` certificates (are recommended over `RSA` certificates because offers same level of security with smaller keys contrasted with non-ECC cryptography) contain an `ECC` public key. `ECC` keys are better than `RSA & DSA` keys in that the `ECC` algorithm is harder to break, but for me, `ECC` is suitable for environments with lots of constrained (with limited storage or data processing resources), e.g. cellular phones or PDAs.
 NGINX supports dual certificates, so you can get the leaner, meaner `ECC` certificates but still let visitors with older browsers browse your site.

+  > Note (old vulnerabilities): `ECC` in OpenSSL resulted in Common Vulnerability and Exposures [CVE-2014-3572](https://www.cvedetails.com/cve/CVE-2014-3572/), [CVE-2014-0076](https://www.cvedetails.com/cve-details.php?t=1&cve_id=CVE-2014-0076) and [CVE-2008-5077](https://www.cvedetails.com/cve-details.php?t=1&cve_id=CVE-2008-5077).
+Known attacks include side-channel, and twist-security (fault) attacks.

   The "SSL/TLS Deployment Best Practices" book say: